Nomination to the World Heritage List

 Ribeira Sacra Waterscape

-Ribeira Sacra is the living story of the relationship between water and mankind, whose ingenuity has sculpted a waterscape over more than 1,500 years of continuous occupation
+Ribeira Sacra is the living story of the relationship between water and mankind, whose ingenuity has sculpted a waterscape over more than 1,500 years of continuous occupation.

 Location

 Provinces of Lugo Lugo and Ourense.
+Galicia, Spain.

-where the rivers Sil and Miño meet.
+Coordinates of Os Peares, where the rivers Sil and Miño meet.

 (WGS 84) N 42° 27’ 14’’ / W 7° 43’ 50’’

-(ETRS 89) Zone UTM 29N: 604352 / 4700981
+(ETRS 89) Zona UTM 29N: 604352 / 4700981

 The property’s boundary

 Runs along the upper edges of the valleys of the rivers Sil and Miño in the sections close to the junction of the two rivers.
-Its boundary is defined on the ground in what is locally known as bocarribeira, which is the place where the slope changes abruptly, going from values above 30% (ribeiras) to values below 10% (chairas)
+Its boundary is defined on the ground in what is locally known as bocarribeira, which is the place where the slope changes abruptly, going from values above 30% (ribeiras) to values below 10% (chairas).

 Property’s boundary

-16,471 ha
+16.471 ha

 The river canyons of the rivers Sil and Miño between Santa María de Pesqueiras, to the west, and San Clodio de Ribas de Sil, to the east.